(Last updated on August 5, 2024.)

 Octave Instruction (Kan/Otsu): Change the size by specifying Scale Factor.

-Dynamics Size: Size of dyanameics marks (p,pp,f,mf, etc.) can be changed.
+Dynamics Size: The size of dynamics marks (p, pp, f, mf, etc.) can be changed.

 The size of Tozan’s small note can be changed.